supernelis/workshop-renovating-legacy-codebase/StepsRefactoring.md

 # Renovating the codebase

+In this part of the workshop we will perform refactorings.
+This section will give an example of several types of refactorings.
+The goal is to get through the examples, and then further refactor allong the same line to extract a more domain concepts.

 ## Reveal intent

-When renovating a horrible codebase, it is often a good first step to do a series of smaller refactorings to get to know the codebase better, to better reveal the intent as you improve your understanding and to remove some clutter.
-This is a warmup before starting the heavy lifting.
+When looking to a new codebase the number of problem you find in there can be overwelming.
+Our advice is to start with micro-improvements to clarify the intent and make the code more simple and readable.
+This allows you to remove clutter and get to know the codebase better before starting the heavy lifting of restructuring it.

 Some typical quick wins: